hashicorp/terraform/website/source/docs/providers/aws/r/codedeploy_deployment_group.html.markdown

  * `trigger_events` - (Required) The event type or types for which notifications are triggered.
 The following values are supported: `DeploymentStart`, `DeploymentSuccess`, `DeploymentFailure`, `DeploymentStop`, `InstanceStart`, `InstanceSuccess`, `InstanceFailure`.
  * `trigger_name` - (Required) The name of the notification trigger.
  * `trigger_target_arn` - (Required) The ARN of the SNS topic through which notifications are sent.

+You can configure a deployment group to automatically rollback when a deployment fails or when a monitoring threshold you specify is met.
+In this case, the last known good version of an application revision is deployed.
+Only one rollback configuration block is allowed.

+ * `enabled` - (Optional) Indicates whether a defined automatic rollback configuration is currently enabled for this Deployment Group.
+If you enable automatic rollback, you must specify at least one event type.
+ * `events` - (Optional) The event type or types that trigger a rollback.
+Supported types are `DEPLOYMENT_FAILURE` and `DEPLOYMENT_STOP_ON_ALARM`.

 ## Attributes Reference